cloudflare/pingora/docs/quick_start.md

 If we simply stop the old service, then start the new one, some request arriving in between could be lost.
 Fortunately, Pingora provides a graceful way to upgrade the service.

-This is done by, first, send `SIGQUIT` signal to the running server, and then start the new server with the parameter `-u` \ `--upgrade`.
+This is done by, first, sending the `SIGQUIT` signal to the running server, and then starting the new server with the parameter `-u` \ `--upgrade`.

 ```
 pkill -SIGQUIT load_balancer &&\
 RUST_LOG=INFO cargo run -- -c conf.yaml -d -u
 ```

-In this process, The old running server will wait and hand over its listening sockets to the new server.
+In this process, the old running server will wait and hand over its listening sockets to the new server.
 Then the old server runs until all its ongoing requests finish.

 From a client's perspective, the service is always running because the listening socket is never closed.